Wild Ladakh: In search of ancient cultures & the elusive snow leopard with Garry Weare

 • Gain rare insight into the region’s culture, landscapes and wildlife from one of the world’s leading authorities on the Indian Himalaya, Garry Weare

-• Spend three nights in Ulley, one of Ladakh’s best known regions for snow leopard sightings
+• Spend five nights in Ulley, one of Ladakh’s best known regions for snow leopard sightings

 • Take day walks to hidden Buddhist sites like Mangyu and Rizong, set amid snow covered hills and valleys